Find Top-Rated Heat Pump Installation Contractors in USA

 What is a SEER rating, and what does it mean for my heat pump?

-SEER (Seasonal Energy Efficiency Ratio) measures how efficiently a heat pump cools during the cooling season.
-A higher SEER rating indicates a more energy-efficient system.
-The minimum SEER rating for new heat pumps is 14, but high-efficiency models can go up to 23 or higher.
+SEER (Seasonal Energy Efficiency Ratio) measures the cooling efficiency of a heat pump.
+A higher SEER rating indicates better cooling performance for less energy consumed.
+The minimum SEER rating for new heat pumps is 14, but high-efficiency models have SEER ratings up to 23 or higher.
 A higher SEER rating may increase the initial cost of your heat pump, but it will also result in lower electricity bills over the lifetime of the system.

 What is an HSPF rating?